pizzaserved/mjapi.io/DEVELOPMENT.md

 ./scripts/build-blog.sh help    # Show help
 ```

-The same script is used in both local development and CI/CD, ensuring consistency.
+The same scripts are used in both local development and CI/CD, ensuring consistency.